 - Add the brandy to the skillet and use a long-handled lighter to carefully flambé the peaches. *Note - make sure to stand back from the skillet during the flaming process, and that there are no flammable items like sleeves or drapes close to the skillet when doing so.
 The flame will extinguish itself after a few seconds.

-- Add a pinch of ground cinnamon and nutmeg to the peaches along with the chopped pecans.
+- Add the ground cinnamon and nutmeg to the peaches along with the chopped pecans.
+Stir to coat.

 - Use a slotted spoon to serve the peaches in a bowl, or over ice cream or pound cake (not shown), and spoon the sauce over top.